wala/graph4code/docs/index.md

 #### Learning from big code<a name="case3"></a>

 There has been an explosion of work on mining large open domain repositories for a wide variety of tasks (see [here](https://ml4code.github.io/papers.html)).
 We sketch a couple of examples for how Graph4Code can be used in this context.
   * As an example, again, from a data science use case, the arguments flowing into constructors of models govern the behavior of a model to a large extent.
 These so-called hyperparameters are often optimized by some sort of search technique over the space of parameters.
-Hyperparameter optimization can be seeded with the appropriate values using query here to restrict search, using any of the standard hyper parameter optimization packages [see query here](https://github.com/wala/graph4code/blob/master/usage_queries/find_hyperparameter_distributions.sparql).
+Hyperparameter optimization can be seeded with the appropriate values using query here to restrict search, using any of the standard hyper parameter optimization packages ([see query here](https://github.com/wala/graph4code/blob/master/usage_queries/find_hyperparameter_distributions.sparql)).

 <a name="Example hyperparameter distributions"></a>